Breast Cancer

 Once a patient has been discharged from Cancer Care Alberta, their primary care provider is asked to organize the following surveillance activities:

-• Clinical examination of the breast(s)/chest wall, supraclavicular and axillary lymph nodes every 6 months for the first 2 years, then annually
+• Periodic clinical examination should specifically include examination of the breast(s)/chest wall, supraclavicular and axillary lymph nodes in addition to routine clinical examination.
+Clinical examinations should be performed every 6 months for 2 years then annually thereafter.

 Red Flags